Resetete/kila-hildegarten/README.md

 Turbolinks are disabled for the links in the materialized sidenav bar.
 If they are enabled, the links will not work after first time triggering.

 - for security policies I use the SecureHeaders gem.
-Policies are controled through config/secure_headers.rb
+Policies are controled through `config/secure_headers.rb`

+- the app is hosted on `heroku`
+- there is also an api use to `webling`

+- Redis is used on heroku to cache the webling photos for the preview